LeonardoZV/mutation-testing-java-example/README.md

 The goal is to kill all mutations.

-## Types of Mutation Testing
+## Types of Mutations

 Each library that implements mutation testing has it's own mutation types.
-Here are some popular mutation types:
+Here are some popular ones:

 ### Arithmetic: